Moving Cost Calculator

 Long-distance tariff billing

-Interstate jobs bill on weight × distance against an FMCSA-filed tariff, with fuel surcharge recalculated weekly.
-The same household that runs $1,500 locally can run $5,000–$8,000 on a 1,500 mile interstate lane.
-Browse popular long-distance routes for representative pricing on common lanes.
+Interstate jobs bill on weight and distance against an FMCSA-filed tariff, with fuel surcharge recalculated weekly.
+The same two-bedroom household on a typical 1,000-mile lane carries a published range of $3,000–$7,000.
+Browse popular long-distance routes for lane-level context.

 What affects your final moving quote